stefanuros/rpz_clock/README.md

-# rpz_clock
+# rpz_status
-Clock (+ other status) display for an E-ink display for the Raspberry Pi Zero
+Clock and other status display for an E-ink display for the Raspberry Pi Zero